codecap/cloud-workshops/src/container.md

 - Try to run in --network=host
 - Set an ARG in Containerfile
 - Run a container from image, ports, volumes
+- Build an Image as Multi-Stage build
+- Create a distroless Image / Image with only one binary inside
 - Push/pull images to / from a registry
 - Pull a config file from a git repo, when starting container
 - Run a container as system service
+- Try to run multiple containers with docker-compose
+- Try to run multiple containers with kube play (podman)

 ---